s3lzu/Roblox-Scripts/README.md

    loadstring(game:HttpGet("https://raw.githubusercontent.com/s3lzu/Roblox-Scripts/refs/heads/main/Ninja%20Legend/Ninja%20Legends.lua"))()

-   The Auto Buy Crystal Is Broken Rn Auto Swing And Auto Buy Dagger Do Work I Will Add More Stuff Later, But I Proably Will Be Taking A Break For A Day Or 2
+   The Auto Buy Crystal Is Broken Rn Auto Swing And Auto Buy Dagger Do Work I Will Add More Stuff Later, But I Probably Will Be Taking A Break For A Day Or 2